 Additional Course Description:

-Our experience has shown that students without appropriate mathematical background do not succeed in this important first semester calculus course.
-Invariably, unprepared students fall behind because they cannot learn the material in calculus while filling in gaps from prerequisite material.
-(Prerequisite skills are discussed in more detail below.)
+The Math Placement Exam will assist in determining if you have the appropriate background for this course.
+Our experience has shown that students without appropriate mathematical background do not succeed in this important first semester course.
 The consequences can be severe.
-Unsuccessful students find themselves behind in their course sequence and higher level courses required for their major program, have lower course grades, and may not graduate in a timely manner.
-The Math Placement Exam will assist in determining if you have the appropriate background.
-Filling these gaps is crucial for your success in our mathematics courses and your degree program.
+Unsuccessful students find themselves behind in their math course sequence and other science courses required for their major program and may not graduate in a timely manner.

 The following list illustrates the topics intended for coverage in a typical semester.
-Chapter references apply to the current textbook.
 Your instructor may cover these topics in a different order or may add topics if necessary.

 - Exponents and Radicals

-- The Cartesian Coordinate System: Graphing Straight Lines and Equations of Circles
+- The Cartesian Coordinate System: Graphing Equations, Circles, Symmetry

 - Relating Functions to Their Graphs